cabforum/servercert/docs/BR.md

 As defined in [Section 1.6.1](#161-definitions).

+In some situations, a CA acts as an Applicant or Subscriber, for instance, when it generates and protects a Private Key, requests a Certificate, demonstrates control of a Domain, or obtains a Certificate for its own use.

 ### 1.3.4 Relying Parties

 "Relying Party" and "Application Software Supplier" are defined in [Section 1.6.1](#161-definitions).
 Current Members of the CA/Browser Forum who are Application Software Suppliers are listed here: